Manikandan2907/Assignment-Jenkins/README.md

 - Starts a new container using the pulled image.
 - For `prod` environment:
   - Prompts a manual approval step before deployment proceeds.
+- Send notification to email when the job fails

 **Outcome:**
 Deploys the latest image to the EC2 server in either staging or production mode.